oz/cyprio.net/about.md

 Air][mba] which I love for its weight, size, and hardware, but hate for its software and stupid keyboard layout.
 Adobe's [Lightroom][lightroom] doesn't run (yet?) on Linux, so Apple is getting my money here.
-Steve also sold me an [iPhone 4S][iphone_4s] that I can't seem to replace because: it's not dead yet, and I don't want a bigger screen.
+Steve also sold me an [iPhone 4S][iphone_4s] that refused to die after years of mistreatments, and is now in the hands of my wife.
+I now run [SailfishOS][sailfish] on [Jolla's phone][jolla], because it just works and is a little less vulnerable than the average iOS/Android setup.

 [lightroom]: https://www.adobe.com/products/photoshoplightroom/
 [x220]: http://www.thinkwiki.org/wiki/Category:X220